4210-Capstones/it-workshops-y2024/pod8/readme.md

 - **slides/**
   This folder contains the PDF version of the slides used during the workshop presentation.
 The slides provide an overview of the key concepts, the motivation behind using the technology, and a step-by-step demonstration that includes detaile instructions on how to install and use the technology.

+- **workshop/**
+  This folder contains the primary workshop documentation, including:
+  - **Setup Guide**: Detailed instructions on how to install and use the technology.
+  - **Practical Exercise**: A hands-on exercise or task that participants can follow to apply the concepts learned during the workshop.
+This should include clear steps and expected outcomes.

+- **supplemental/** *(Optional)*
+  This folder contains optional supplemental content that may include:
+  - **Additional Resources**: Links to tutorials, documentation, or further reading related to the workshop topic.
+  - **Deep-Dive Guides**: Optional materials for students who wish to explore the topic in more depth.

 - **submissions/**
   This folder is where other pods will submit their completed practical exercises after attending the workshop.
 Pods should submit their work in a folder named after their pod (e.g., `pod-1-submission/`).</div>